JMDKC/personal-site-gatsby/content/posts/2021-08-02-waterfall-strawman.md

 > Failures to implement Agile principles are often easily diagnosed as side effects of the constraints of antiquated procurement and contracting practices.

 It follows therefore that in order for projects to be Agile, they need to be delivered in an Agile organisation.
 For an organisation to be Agile, it follows that each unit follows these principles.
 That would include very un-Agile functions like procurement and drawing up contracts.
-And at that point, many of us (me included) throw our hands up in defeat, because there are many reasons why these units are not Agile.
+And there are many great reasons why these units are not Agile.
 Who on earth wants to release an MVP legal contract which we all iterate on, after all?
-(Though the retro on that would at least be very interesting…)
+Though the retro on that would at least be very interesting…

 I think that Taylor’s placing the blame for the pervasiveness of Waterfall thinking mainly on managers is fair enough, but also lets people lower down the chain off the hook.
-I find in my job as an agile delivery manager (let’s face it, another term for project manager) I constantly find myself coming up against my own ‘waterfall thinking’, whether it’s pushing for more potentially unnecessary documentation, advocating larger but later releases, or, afraid of a looming deadline, supporting the cutting back on prototyping and user research.
+I find in my job as an agile delivery manager (let’s face it, another term for project manager) I constantly find myself coming up against my own ‘waterfall thinking’, whether it’s in pushing for more potentially unnecessary documentation, advocating larger but later releases, or, afraid of a looming deadline, supporting the cutting back on prototyping and user research.
 All of which is impelled by the need to get through the day-to-day hurly burly of working life, even if it stores up problems for the future.

 While our managers cast us down the waterfall, sometimes we don’t need much persuasion to jump.
 Sometimes we jump ourselves.
 While Agile rationally makes sense as a better way of doing things, it’s much easier to talk about in the abstract rather than just *do*.
 While Waterfall, when you take a step back and think rationally, causes a whole lot of problems, when you're in the thick of things it makes instinctive sense - for us and our managers.